RockitBootcamp/Student-Resources/PHP/02 Variable Types/README.md

 In this case we're building the `combined` string by using variables and an extra small string (of one empty space).

-Let's do it again but a different way:
+Let's do it again, but a different way:

 ```php
 var $text1 = 'Hello'